jekyll/minima/_posts/2020-10-04-habit-tracker.md

 ![Getting 1% better each day](/assets/img/Getting better each day.png)

+He talks about how the [Seinfeld strategy can help you stop procrastinating](https://jamesclear.com/stop-procrastinating-seinfeld-strategy){:target="_blank"}

-Building upon that, I want to share with you a tool that will help you track your habits.
+Building upon that, I want to share with you a tool that will help you implement the Seinfeld strategy.
 [Here is the link.](https://docs.google.com/spreadsheets/d/1xQd2uBECCaiVJLBC5aaMa4lrMl4SHlrrGIJNXu-DYRc/edit?usp=sharing){:target="_blank"}

 It is an excel sheet that you can use to track your habits.
 Both I and my wife have been using it for months.
 It has worked wonders.